 US Air Force

-Virginia House of Delegates 40th District
+Virginia House of Delegates Candidate in the 40th District

 Donte is a husband, Air Force veteran, and a small business owner here in Northern Virginia.
 Donte grew up in a family dedicated to public service.
 His dad served in the Navy, and later in the police force alongside Donte’s mom.
 His parent’s dedication to serving their country and community inspired Donte to do the same.

 Donte was accepted into the United States Air Force Academy in 1997.
 Donte rose through the ranks and became an Air Force Captain at the age of 25, where he served for four years, leading a team working on Space and Missile systems.
 During this time, Donte worked to make the military more efficient by delivering projects on time and under budget.After leaving the Air Force, Donte has worked as a government contractor.

 Donte is ready to combine his years of experience making government more efficient and his commitment to service by running for the 40th District of the Virginia House of Delegates.

 Virginia House of Delegates Candidate in the 42nd District

 Kathy came to America as a refugee from Vietnam before she was two years old.
 For her family, this country represented hope, opportunity, and freedom.
 Now, she's running for the Virginia House of Delegates to safeguard and advance the American ideals that brought her family here.

 Kathy has devoted her career to ensuring that all Americans have the skills they need to succeed.
 At the U.S. Department of Labor, Kathy shaped and implemented national workforce development policies and programs, like the Veterans Opportunity to Work (VOW) Act, bipartisan legislation that expanded professional opportunities and transitional assistance for active duty service members and veterans.
 She most recently worked at the National Immigration Forum, advocating for policies that prepare all workers, including immigrants, to reach their full career potential.